jacobrosenthal/workshop-iot-devfest/readme.md

 # Embedded Rust

 Embedded Rust is a single example of 'unhosted' or 'freestanding' code.
 There is no operating system under the hood to lean on.
-In rust this is generallly referred to as no_std.
+In Rust this is generallly referred to as no_std.
 We don't get to use anything that starts with std::.
 Including std::String!
 There are make-do packages and ways around, but for now lets assume we don't use what we call things that 'allocate'.

 Just like the web design world, personified by React, is hell bent on removing global state, so too are the embedded Rust community driven.
 We do this by turning all microcontroller registers into singleton structs, extending functionality on them with traits, and restricting usage of them via the same ownership models weve seen in other Rust.
 This with the existing Rust safety guarantees vastly cleans up microcontroller code hygiene and is proving to crate far safer code.

-## anotomy of no_std rust program
+## anotomy of no_std Rust program
 Mostly the same, but a bit more boiler plate to start.
 ```
 #![no_std]